maozza/blindspin/README.rst

 =====================================

-Sometimes you would just like to show the user some progress, but a progress bar is not suitable because you don’t know how much longer it would take.
+Sometimes you would just like to show the user some progress, but a progress bar is not suitable because you don't know how much longer it would take.
 In these cases you might want to display a simple spinner using the `spinner()` function.

 Example usage::